Frank White (baseball): Broadcasting

 In February 2008, it was announced that White was joining FSN Kansas City to serve as a part-time color commentator on Royals telecasts (filling in for Paul Splittorff on select games), as well as an analyst on the channel's Royals Live postgame show.

 FSN Kansas City announced in early December 2011 that White's broadcasting contract wouldn’t be renewed as the Royals' television color commentator.

 Politics

-White ran for the Jackson County Legislature in 2014 as a Democrat, winning election of an at-large seat.
+White ran for the Jackson County Legislature in 2014 as a Democrat, winning the election of an at-large seat.

 On January 11, 2016, White was appointed county executive by the Jackson County Legislature, for the remainder of 2016 following the resignation of Mike Sanders.
 In November 2016, White was elected to the same position, for a two-year term.
+He was reelected in 2018 and 2022.

+In 2024, White vetoed an ordinance that would have created a ballot measure on renewing a 3/8th-cent sales tax to subsidize sports stadiums for the Kansas City Chiefs and the Kansas City Royals.
+White argued that providing more than $2 billion of taxpayer money towards stadiums without any guarantee of long-term commitments from the teams would be a bad deal for taxpayers.

+White faced a recall election on September 30, 2025.
+He has also stated that he will not seek re-election in 2026, but left the door open to run for legislature.
+Voters voted overwhelmingly to remove White from office.

 Honors

 White was inducted into the Missouri Sports Hall of Fame in 1994.
 On Sunday July 2, 1995, the Royals retired White's number 20, and the same year he was inducted into the Royals' Hall of Fame.
 A bronze statue of White was dedicated outside of Kauffman Stadium in 2004, joining Royals founders Ewing & Muriel Kauffman, George Brett, and as of 2009, Dick Howser.